Radiotherapy for pancreatic cancer

-Radiotherapy treats cancer by using high-energy x-rays to destroy as many cancer cells as possible, while doing as little harm as possible to normal cells.
-It only works in the area of the body where the x-rays are targeted
+Radiotherapy treats cancer by using high-energy x-rays to destroy the cancer cells, while doing as little harm as possible to normal cells.

-Radiotherapy is used less often than surgery| or chemotherapy |in the treatment of pancreatic cancer.
+Radiotherapy is used less often than surgery or chemotherapy in the treatment of pancreatic cancer.
 It is sometimes used to treat pancreatic cancer that hasn’t spread but can’t be removed by surgery.
 In this situation, it may be used together with chemotherapy (chemoradiation) to shrink the cancer and keep it under control for as long as possible.

 Radiotherapy can also be given to relieve symptoms caused by the cancer.
 This is called palliative radiotherapy.
 It is most likely to be used to treat pain.
 It works by shrinking the tumour, relieving the pressure that is causing the pain.
 Palliative radiotherapy is given at lower doses than radiotherapy used to control the cancer, and is usually given as a shorter course of treatment that is less likely to cause side effects.

 Radiotherapy is given in the hospital radiotherapy department.
 How the treatment is given varies, depending on your particular needs.
 Sometimes a single treatment is all that is needed, or a course of therapy may be given as a series of short daily sessions.
 Each treatment takes 10–15 minutes.
 A course of treatment is usually given daily Monday–Friday, with a rest at the weekend.
 Your doctor will discuss the treatment and possible side effects with you.